 For the 13th summer in a row, we are providing needy children an opportunity to spend a couple of weeks at a camp in the country.
+We have consistently provided needy children with an opportunity to spend a couple of weeks at a camp in the country.
 Many of the children who spend their summertime on the hot city streets are given the opportunity to attend either Camp Amy Molson or Trails End Camp.
 The camp programs offer enriching experiences that help form an important bridge between the end of one school year and the beginning of the following school year.
 The diversified programs available at the camps are designed specifically to meet the needs and varied interests of the children.
 Many of the new skills and important friendships acquired during the summer helps children develop positive attitudes towards family and school.

 Christmas is always a special time for Generations Foundation.
 Dozens of volunteers from various organizations visit our location to wrap and personally name donated new toys with tender loving care.
 We were able to deliver more than 5,000 gifts!

 Costs have steadily increased.
 During our first year of operation the milk cost was 21.5 cents per carton.
 A $15,000 budget for milk provided 70,000 cartons.
 Today the same dollars, at today's cost would provide approximately 50,000 of 200 ml portions of milk.
 Similar increases have been experiencd for all the food we provide.
+Food costs steadily rise for many food items and in addition portions in the products are reduced.
+Milk and dairy products prices rise each year.
 Food Inflation is a reality and a challenge for many families to deal with.

 Unlike many of the other organizations offering food to school children, we do not charge parents for the food we provide to their children.